Kinann01/SearchTool/README.md

 ## Implementation Details
 - The search is conducted in parallel using the **Thread Pool** design pattern.
 The `thread_pool_t` class, implemented in `include/threadPool.h` and `src/threadPool.cpp`, manages a pool of threads that concurrently search for the specified string in files.

 - The `thread_pool_t` class is designed to be thread safe allowing proper synchronization between threads.
-It uses a `std::condition_variable` to notify threads when tasks are available for execution, a mutex to protect shared resources, and a `std::queue` to store tasks.
+It uses a `std::condition_variable` to notify threads when tasks are available for execution, a `std::mutex` to protect shared resources, and a `std::queue` to store tasks.

 - There are two constructors for the `thread_pool_t` type:
    * A parametrized constructor that allows specifying the number of threads in the pool.